 Help for young people misusing drugs and alcohol

-Crucial: Adults can also ask about support from their Children and Family Centre, if the substance misuse if causing problems in the family, or from their Doctor (GP).
-There are also charities like Alcoholics Anonymous and Turning Point Roads to Recovery which can provide help and treatment.
+Crucial: If someone's substance misuse is causing problems in the family, they can get support from their Doctor (GP).
+There are also charities like Alcoholics Anonymous who can provide help and treatment.

 Pressured into dealing?

-Although drug addiction can happen at any age, children and young people are more vulnerable because of their developing brains.
-People who supply drugs often sell them to children (young people under 18).
-They may even provide drugs to children for free.
-This is illegal and abuse, even if they are family or trusted friends. people you know, people your own age or people you trust.
+Drug addiction can happen at any age, but children and young people are more vulnerable.
+They may also be pressured into buying or selling drugs.
+This is illegal and abuse, even if they are family or trusted friends.

 Criminal Drug Exploitation